+I have a long-term affair with Italy; one that’s lasted for at least a decade and counting.
 The first time I laid eyes on the boot-shaped country in 2007, Italy effortlessly won me over.
 Just like that, as my friends and I visited Cinque Terre, Florence, Venice and Bologna in slightly less than two weeks, I fell in love with the architecture in Italian cities, the wit and charm of dark-haired Italians, and the passion with which the people lived.

-During our ten-day trip, where we covered Rome and the Amalfi Coast, we sought out pizza and bruschetta in Naples, oxtail soup and octopus salad in Rome, and plenty of seafood pasta all along the coast.
+Later, when Juan and I visited Italy for 10 days in 2014, where we covered Rome and the Amalfi Coast, we sought out pizza and bruschetta in Naples, oxtail soup and octopus salad in Rome, and plenty of seafood pasta all along the coast.
 Italian food now became the highlight of our trip – and as we re-discovered Italy bite after bite, savoring the flavors of vinegared olives, crusty bread dipped in olive oil, creamy gelato and refreshing lemon slush, I knew I’d found a cuisine that would always bring a glow to my face and happiness to my tummy.

 When Juan was first diagnosed with Celiac Disease early this year (which simply means he has to go on a lifelong gluten-free diet), we thought that our relationship with Italian food was now over.
 Both he and I love pasta, and how could pasta exist without gluten?
 For a little while after receiving his diagnosis, our food-inspired world seemed to come crashing down.

+We hadn’t done much research for the weekend getaway to the Big Apple, but the one thing that we knew for sure was this: we were going to have dinner at Senza Gluten, the famous 100% gluten-free Italian restaurant run by Chef Jemiko.
 On the website, Chef Jemiko says, “I decided to create the gluten-free Italian menu to focus on this incredible, delicious food that I learned from many executive chefs in this wonderful country.
 A gluten-free Italian menu does not have to miss out on flavor, texture, or delicious options.”